Lewis J. Fields: World War II

-Postwar career

 In June 1947, Fields was ordered to take the Senior Course at Marine Corps Schools Quantico and after completing the course in June 1948, he was attached to the staff of commander in chief, US Atlantic Fleet at Norfolk, Virginia, under Admiral William H. P. Blandy.
 In this capacity, he also saw duty with the newly established NATO as assistant to the U.S. Representative to the North Atlantic Ocean Regional Planning Group as advisor on ground matters and defense of land areas in the Atlantic Command.

 He later served as military advisor to the Joint Department of State/Department of Defense team sent to Portugal.
 Fields was promoted to the rank of colonel in May 1950 and joined Supreme Allied Command, Atlantic, as assistant chief of staff for personnel and administration under Admiral Lynde D. McCormick in January 1951.
 Fields helped in establishing of the present headquarters of SACLANT at Norfolk, Virginia and subsequently left this command in August 1951.

 Fields was subsequently attached to the Headquarters Marine Corps in Washington, D.C., and appointed head of the Plans Branch within Division of Operations.
 He also simultaneously served as Marine Corps member of the Joint Strategic Plans Committee, Joint Chiefs of Staff under General Omar N. Bradley.